MarleneMoraes/marlenemoraes/README.md

 ### Software Engineer

 <img src=".\assets\MarleneMoraes_por_NanciYin.png" alt="Marlene by Nanci Yin" width="150px" align="right"/>
 Librarian and Information Manager who transitioned to the IT area.
-I studing Information Systems at the Pontifical Catholic University of Minas Gerais (PUC-MG) and specialization in Java Develompent in Federal University of Technology Paraná (UTFPR).
+I studing specialization in Java Develompent in Federal University of Technology Paraná (UTFPR).

 From experiences in the field of technology, I was a Full Stack Development Intern C# | Wordpress at LIONS - Vehicular Protection (currently Pluro) in 2021.
 I was part of the Next Step Tech program at Google, in Search Team (2022-2024).
+Currently, I'm Software Engineer at CI&T.

 [🇧🇷](https://github.com/MarleneMoraes/marlenemoraes/tree/brazilian-portuguese) [🇫🇷](https://github.com/MarleneMoraes/marlenemoraes/tree/french)